jnozzi/cocoadev.com/markdown/AHIGHypocrisy.md

-Do read the Apple Human Interface Guidelines found at http://developer.apple.com/documentation/General/UserExperience/Conceptual/General/OSXHIGuidelines/index.html
+Do read the Apple Human Interface Guidelines found at http://developer.apple.com/documentation/UserExperience/Conceptual/OSXHIGuidelines/index.html

 After doing so, you might be a little frustrated that Apple do on occasion fail to honor these guidelines.
 This is no excuse for you to do the same, but this page serves as an outlet to document Apple's apparent lack of respect toward their own guidelines.

 **Once a menu is opened, it remains open until another action forces it to close.
 Such actions include: [...]
 A click outside the menu* � with Panther, a right click outside the menu will actually fall thru to the application.

 **a standard document window has the following attributes [...]
-A proxy icon* � Apple generally forgets about this attribute (General/QuickTime, iTunes, ...).
+A proxy icon* � Apple generally forgets about this attribute (QuickTime, iTunes, ...).

 ----

-*iTunes is not a document-based application, and neither is General/QuickTime Player if you have the 'open movies in same window' preference checked.*
+*iTunes is not a document-based application, and neither is QuickTime Player if you have the 'open movies in same window' preference checked.*

 **I agree that iTunes is not really document based, but it could gain from treating the currently selected file as its document, just like Xcode does.**